 This crisis or other public health crises may exacerbate other pre-existing political, social and economic risks in certain countries or globally.
-The Fund, the Adviser and their service providers have in place business continuity plans reasonably designed to ensure that they maintain normal business operations, and that the Fund, its portfolio and assets are protected.
-However, in the event of a pandemic or an outbreak, such as COVID-19, there can be no assurance that the Fund, its Adviser and service providers, or the issuers of securities in the Fund's portfolio, will be able to maintain normal business operations for an extended period of time or will not lose the services of key personnel on a temporary or long-term basis due to illness or other reasons.
-A pandemic or disease could also impair the in operational systems upon which the Adviser relies and could otherwise disrupt the ability of the Fund's service providers to perform essential tasks.
+The Funds, Toroso, Impact Shares and their service providers have in place business continuity plans reasonably designed to ensure that they maintain normal business operations, and that the Funds, their portfolios and assets are protected.
+However, in the event of a pandemic or an outbreak, such as COVID-19, there can be no assurance that the Funds, Toroso, Impact Shares and service providers, or the issuers of securities in the Funds' portfolios, will be able to maintain normal business operations for an extended period of time or will not lose the services of key personnel on a temporary or long-term basis due to illness or other reasons.
+A pandemic or disease could also impair the operational systems upon which Toroso or Impact Shares relies and could otherwise disrupt the ability of the Funds' service providers to perform essential tasks.
 The foregoing could lead to a significant economic downturn or recession, increased market volatility, a greater number of market closures, higher default rates and adverse effects on the values and liquidity of securities or other assets.
-Such impacts, which may vary across asset classes, may adversely affect the performance of the Fund's investments, the Fund and your investment in the Fund.
-In certain cases, an exchange or market may close or issue trading halts on either specific securities or even the entire market, which may result in the Fund being, among other things, unable to buy or sell certain securities or financial instruments or to accurately price its investments.
+Such impacts, which may vary across asset classes, may adversely affect the performance of the Funds' investments, the Funds and your investment in the Funds.
+In certain cases, an exchange or market may close or issue trading halts on either specific securities or even the entire market, which may result in the Funds being, among other things, unable to buy or sell certain securities or financial instruments or to accurately price its investments.
 Governmental authorities and regulators throughout the world, such as the U.S. Federal Reserve, have in the past responded to major economic disruptions with changes to fiscal and monetary policy, including but not limited to, direct capital infusions, new monetary programs and dramatically lower interest rates.
 Certain of those policy changes are being implemented in response to the COVID-19 pandemic.
 Such policy changes may adversely affect the value, volatility and liquidity of dividend and interest paying securities.
 The effect of recent efforts undertaken by the U.S. Federal Reserve to address the economic impact of the COVID-19 pandemic, such as the reduction of the federal funds target rate, and other monetary and fiscal actions that may be taken by the U.S. federal government to stimulate the U.S. economy, are not yet fully known.
-The duration of the COVID-19 outbreak and its full impacts are also unknown, resulting in a high degree of uncertainty for potentially extended periods of time, especially in certain sectors in which the Fund may make investments.
+The duration of the COVID-19 outbreak and its full impacts are also unknown, resulting in a high degree of uncertainty for potentially extended periods of time, especially in certain sectors in which the Funds may make investments.